KangLin/LunarCalendar/README.md

                      |- chinese_holidays.sql   chinese holidays sql
 ```

-### Other application use the libary
+### Other application use the library

-- Direct use the libary source code.
+- Direct use the library source code.
     + cmake
         - Submodule
             + add submodule: